ht-diva/genomics_QC_pipeline/README.md

 # genomics_QC_pipeline

 A comprehensive quality control pipeline for cleaning and preparing imputed genotype data for protein quantitative trait locus (pQTL) analysis.
-This pipeline is based on Alessia Mapelli and Solène Cadiou's work, and has been adapted for reproducible genomic data processing.
+This pipeline is based on the work of Alessia Mapelli and Solène Cadiou and has been adapted for reproducible genomic data processing.
+The development and implementation of the pipeline were carried out by Gianmauro Cuccuru and Giulia Pontali.

 ## Features